 iCloud Mail IMAP requires a secure connection to port 993.
 If port 993 is blocked on a machine, you can try an IMAP proxy server that connects to iCloud IMAP through port 993 and serves your computer on port 143.

 Do make sure you still maintain secure connections throughout (using port 143 and STARTTLS, for instance).
+Running a proxy may also violate local security rules, so do check with your admin.

 Does iCloud Mail have an “INBOX Prefix” I need to use?